TheJazzDev/typeguru/README.md

 - Explore the typing exercises to practice.
 - Monitor your typing speed and accuracy.
 - Track your typing progress.

+## Roadmap

+Stay tuned for exciting updates and new features in future versions of TypeGuru.

+## Contributing

+Want to contribute to TypeGuru?
+You can help make it better!
+Check out the [Contributing Guide](CONTRIBUTING.md) for more details.

 ## License